KarchinLab/2020plus/doc/faq.rst

 You can substantially speed up run time by reducing the number of simulations.
 This can be done by reducing the NUMSIMULATIONS variable (e.g. from 100000 to 10000) in the `config.yaml` file or specification in the command line of snakemake via `--config NUMSIMULATIONS=10000`.
 This might result in a slight decrease in prediction performance but may be waranted for large data.

+**What happens if silent mutations were not recorded in my data set?**

+Ocassionally, in the literature, studies may only report non-silent mutations from a sequencing study.
+If not accounted for, this may bias estimates of statistical significance.
+To make an adjustment for this problem, provide the `drop_silent` option via the command line: `--config drop_silent="yes"`.